-The Bletchley Circle is a TV show set in the early 1950s about a group of female codebreakers who worked together at Bletchley Park during the Second World War.
+The Bletchley Circle is a TV show set in the early 1950s about a group of women who worked together during the Second World War.

-Bletchley Park was home to many codebreakers during WWII, including those who worked on breaking the Enigma Cypher.
+Bletchley Park is located in Buckinghamshire, England, and was home to many codebreakers during WWII, including those who worked on breaking the Enigma Cypher.